demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-service-of-device

 ***
-Get the service of a device
+Get the service of a device.

 #### Base Command